Land development: Restoration

 While deleterious effects can be particularly visible when land is developed for industrial or mining usage, agro-industrial and settlement use can also have a massive and sometimes irreversible impact on the affected ecosystem.

 Examples of land restoration/land rehabilitation counted as land development in the strict sense are still rare.
-However, renaturation, reforestation, stream restoration may all contribute to a healthier environment and quality of life, especially in densely populated regions.
+However, renaturation, reforestation and stream restoration may all contribute to a healthier environment and quality of life, especially in densely populated regions.
 The same is true for planned vegetation like parks and gardens, but restoration plays a particular role, because it reverses previous conversions to built and agricultural areas.

 Environmental issues

 The environmental impact of land use and development is a substantial consideration for land development projects.
 On the local level an environmental impact report (EIR) may be necessary.
 In the United States, federally funded projects typically require preparation of an environmental impact statement (EIS).
 The concerns of private citizens or political action committees (PACs) can influence the scope, or even cancel, a project based on concerns like the loss of an endangered species’ habitat.

 In most cases, the land development project will be allowed to proceed if mitigation requirements are met.
 Mitigation banking is the most prevalent example, and necessitates that the habitat will have to be replaced at a greater rate than it is removed.
 This increase in total area helps to establish the new ecosystem, though it will require time to reach maturity.